 Yes, but not very much.
 I was thrilled by my traffic in the first few months but held off putting adverts on my blog.
 I’d rather wait until I can sign up with MediaVine.

-MediaVine is an advertising network that typically pays out double the amount you can make on AdSense.
-Realistically I should be able to make $200-$300 per month from advertising once I hit the MediaVine threshold of 25,000 sessions.
+MediaVine is an advertising network that typically pays out at least double the amount you can make on AdSense.
+Realistically I should be able to make $400-$600 per month from advertising once I hit the MediaVine threshold of 50,000 sessions.

 Just about all my effort in the first few months went into growing traffic.
-I failed to start writing review articles to drive affiliate sales until 3 to 4 months in.
-(The dump and go attitude to affiliate links almost never works whatever type of blog you have).
+I failed to focus on affiliate sales until 3 to 4 months in.
+You need to write articles that fulfill a need and offer a solution to make money from affiliate marketing.

 Conclusion.
 Can You Make Money With A Lifestyle Blog?